gruevyhat/travgen/README.md

 * Age = Result of rolling 2d6 and subtracting number of completed terms.
 * Ben = Benefit roll for the term.

 Career choices may be prespecified at the command line, with careers and specializations separated by a single colon ":" and terms separated by a double colon "::", as shown below.
 Note that this does not guarantee that the character will generate with this career path; if the character fails to qualify for a career or has a mishap, random career choice will occur.
+Career paths can be partially specified, replacing any career or specialization with "-".
+The following command will attempt to generate a character with a random first term and second and subsequent terms as a Warden Enforcer.

-    $ travgen char -p "Marines:Star Marines::Warden:Enforcer::Warden:Enforcer"
+    $ travgen char -p "-:-::Warden:Enforcer"

     Beneš, Hana
     Female Enceladian (Czech), age 30